deepak-kosaraju/ycmt/README.md

     "packages": {
         "update_cache": "False(future as needed)",
         "install": {
-            "pkg": "<version - future release currently it will install any latest rc availabe in the repo" },
+            "pkg": "<version - future release will support this currently it will install any latest rc availabe in the repo" },
         "remove": [
             "pkg-only"